signalogic/SigSRF_SDK/README.md

 SigSRF supports OpenCV, media transcoding, deep learning <sup>2</sup>, speech recognition <sup>2</sup>, and other calculation / data intensive applications.
 For applications facing SWaP, latency, or bandwidth constraints, SigSRF software supports a wide range of coCPU&trade; and SoC embedded device targets while maintaining a cloud compatible software architecture (see [When Software Only is Not Enough](#BeyondSoftwareOnly) below).

 SigSRF supports concurrent multiuser operation in a bare-metal environment, and in a KVM + QEMU virtualized environment, cores and network I/O interfaces appear as resources that can be allocated between VMs.
 VM and host users can share also, as the available pool of cores is handled by a physical layer back-end driver.
 This flexibility allows media, HPC, and AI applications to scale between cloud, enterprise, and remote vehicle/location servers.

+<a name="TimingModes"></a>
+## Timestamp or Clockless Timing Modes

+SigSRF components support both a packet timestamp timing mode, and a clockless, or data driven mode, where packet timestamps are ignored.
+Clockless timing is useful for data analytics, lawful interception, and other applications that are "one step removed" from original source timing.

+<a name="Multithreaded"></a>
+## Multithreaded for High Performance

+SigSRF components support multiple packet and media processing threads, each typically running on one CPU core, to allow high performance on multicore platforms.

+<a name="DeploymentGrade"></a>
+## Deployment Grade

+SigSRF software is currently deployed in major carriers and LEAs.
+With permission, it may be possible to provide more information on deployment locations under NDA.

+SigSRF software, unlike many open source repositories, is not experimental or prototype, and has been through rigorous customer acceptance testing.

 <a name="BeyondSoftwareOnly"></a>
 ## When "Software Only" is Not Enough